-Web accessibility involves making everything online – websites, apps, documents – accessible whereas digital accessibility is more broad and encompasses the web but also all things electronic including hardware and non-web products such as computers, kiosks, software, etc.
+In contrast, digital accessibility is broader and encompasses accessible web content but also all electronics, including hardware and non-web products such as computers, kiosks, mobile apps, software, etc.

-There are many other compelling reasons to embrace accessibility such as improving user experience (UX), compliance with the law, and increasing revenue opportunity but including everyone in the digital experience is by far the most important reason.
+If accessibility is not accounted for, people are left out of the digital world.
+There are many other compelling reasons to embrace accessibility, such as improving user experience (UX), compliance with the law, and increasing revenue opportunity but including everyone in the digital experience is by far the most important reason.

 Who is affected?

-Digital accessibility positively impacts people with all types of disabilities including:
+Digital accessibility positively impacts people with all types of disabilities, including:

 - motor skills impairments